zxul767/lox/challenges.md

 # Chapter 1
 **1. The lexical grammars of Python and Haskell are not *regular*.
 What does that mean, and why aren't they?**

+It means that not all of the tokens produced by their compilers/interpreters can be described using a regular expression.
+One reason for this--there might be more--is that during tokenization, they produce `INDENT`/`DEDENT` tokens which require indentation context (i.e., information about previous tokens) to be correctly established.

+It should be noted, however, that this is due to a pragmatic decision on the part of the implementers, rather than an absolute necessity.
+In other words, it is possible to implement Python/Haskell without using `INDENT`, `DEDENT` tokens (just `WHITESPACE` tokens), but then the burden of establishing where a block begins and where it ends is completely delegated to the parser.

+You can find a discussion of this in [this Reddit thread](https://www.reddit.com/r/compsci/comments/kkzn3r/the_lexical_grammars_of_python_and_haskell_are/)

 **2. Aside from separating tokens--distinguishing `print foo` from `printfoo`--spaces aren't used for much in most languages.
 However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
 Where and what effect does it have in each of those languages?**

 **3. Our scanner here, like most, discards comments and whitespace since those aren't needed by the parser.
 Why might you want to write a scanner that does *not* discard those?
 What would it be useful for?**